Welcome from Program Director

 Thank you for considering University of Rochester for your training in Vascular Surgery.
 I know you have choices and I would like to tell you why I think that you would be pleased to train here.

 U of R has always been known for its innovation and leadership in the field of vascular surgery.
 Our excellent faculty includes some of the world’s leaders in Vascular Surgery today.
 Over the years our division has included landmark leaders in establishing the field of vascular surgery such as Drs.
 DeWeese, Adams, Rob, Ouriel, Green, Ricotta, Eklof, Feliciano, Chuter and Greenburg.
 U of R was one among the first Universities to establish the Integrated (0+5) Vascular Surgery Residency in 2006.
 This excellent program will allow you to focus on your career path right from the beginning of your training without delay.
-If you are already in a general surgery training program we offer our Traditional Independent (5+2) Vascular Surgery Fellowship.
 Established in 1978 this proud legacy of training has had the privilege of training 31 vascular fellow.
 (To view our alumini click here: Vascular Surgery Alumni).
 These fine surgeons have gone on to become Chiefs of Vascular Surgery at Cincinnati, Columbia, Duke, Rochester and Temple.
 Some of the past trainees have gone on to academic jobs at the finest institutions such as Cleveland Clinic, Duke, Mass General, UCLA, UCSF, and Univ Cincinnati.